drkennetz/slackgpt/Contribution.md

-# Contributing to go-slack-chat-gpt3
+# Contributing to slackgpt

-We welcome contributions to go-slack-chat-gpt3!
-Whether it's fixing a bug, creating a new feature, or improving the documentation, every contribution helps make go-slack-chat-gpt3 better.
+We welcome contributions to slackgpt!
+Whether it's fixing a bug, creating a new feature, or improving the documentation, every contribution helps make slackgpt better.

 ## Types of Contributions